 Ever been on a website that has so much going on with it that you don’t know where to look?
 And it leads to you clicking away from it pronto just so that the nightmare will stop?

-[click_to_tweet tweet=”‘Often, less is more with a freelance blogger website.
-I mean, it kind of has one job—to communicate who you are and what you do to the world, in the hope that people will want to work with you.’ https://bit.ly/2DTZG1B via @kdavieswrites” quote=”Often, less is more with a freelance writer website.
-I mean, it kind of has one job—to communicate who you are and what you do to the world, in the hope that people will want to work with you.”]
+Yes, that’s right – information overload isn’t cool.Often, less is more with a freelance writer website.
+I mean, it kind of has one job - to communicate who you are and what you do to the world, in the hope that people will want to work with you.Click To Tweet

 Let’s not overcomplicate matters.

 Don’t feel like you need to fill every bit of white space, or “empty” space, that acts as a buffer amongst all the elements of your freelance blogger website.

 Why?
 Well, an overcrowded website understandably overwhelms a visitor.
 You want to ensure that your website is easy to process, which then makes the whole experience more user-friendly.